michaelbycycle/441/HW1/readme.md

 Hello how are you?
 I was wondering.
-Do
+Doddddddddffdkdkdkdkdkdkdkdkdkdkdkdkdkdkdkdkdkdkdkdkdkdkdkdkdkdkdkdkdkdkdkdkdkdkdkdkdkdkdkdkdkdkdkdkdkdkdk